laurafreyaweller/laurafreyaweller.github.io/pages/about&contact.md

 To get in contact with me, please email me on laurafreyaweller@gmail.com

 This is a website made for my internship and graduation project.
-On this website you can find all sorts of information, such as my [process documentation](documentation) and the outcome of my project in [material design](biomaterials) and [fashion designs](garment-designs).
+On this website you can find all sorts of information, such as my [process documentation](documentation) and the outcome of my project in [material design](biomaterials) and [garment designs](garment-designs).
 If you are looking for information specifically related to my internship, look [here](internship-information).
 If you are looking for information specifically related to my graduation, look [here](graduation-information).